rojo-rbx/rbx-dom/docs/xml.md

 This element represents a single key-value pair of metadata for the file.
 There MAY be any number of `Meta` elements in a document but they MUST all be under the `roblox` element.

-The following attributes are required for this element:
+The following attributes are REQUIRED for this element:

 | Name   | Contents                                     |
 |:-------|:---------------------------------------------|